Perspective | For the nation, 9/11 brought devastation. For the D.C. area, it was the start of 13 months of terror.

 “We couldn’t catch a break here in this region,” he says.

 The 9/11 attacks shook the nation, but in the Washington region, that devastating day was the start of 13 months of terror.
-After it, letters filled with deadly Anthrax began arriving in mailrooms, and then the D.C.
-Sniper attacks left people fearing a bullet could find them anywhere at any moment.
-People started ducking at gas stations, parking as close as possible to store entrances and envisioning a gun aimed at them, even when it wasn’t.
+After it, letters filled with deadly anthrax began arriving in mailrooms, and then the D.C. sniper attacks left people fearing a bullet could find them anywhere at any moment.
+People started ducking at gas stations, parking as close as possible to store entrances, and envisioning a gun aimed at them, even when it wasn’t.

-“While I’m walking from my apartment to the Metro Station am I going to get shot?
+“While I’m walking from my apartment to the Metro station, am I going to get shot?
 Am I going to get shot getting off the train?”
 Terry Cooper recalls thinking at the time.
 “It was just so random.
-You could just be walking along minding your own business and then boom, you got one in between the eyes and you were no longer here.”
+You could just be walking along, minding your own business, and then boom, you got one in between the eyes and you were no longer here.”

-Every year around this time, she says, she starts to get flashbacks of those 13 months.
+Every year around this time, she says, she starts to get flashbacks to those 13 months.

 She worked for FEMA at the time, and soon after the 9/11 attacks, she found herself working 12-hour shifts, seven days a week.
-She had been trained to deal with survivors of tornadoes and other natural disasters, she says, but at that time she was taking calls from people who had lost jobs, homes and loved ones in the attacks.
+She had been trained to deal with survivors of tornadoes and other natural disasters, she says, but at that time, she was taking calls from people who had lost jobs, homes and loved ones in the attacks.

 “I took two suicide calls on my first day back,” she recalls.
 “What do you say to someone who is suicidal when you’re not trained to do that?
 The last thing I wanted to hear was someone jumping out a window or pulling a trigger.”

-Note: Correction: A previous version of this article misstated the date of the third anthrax letter.
-It was sent on Oct.
-9. The article has been corrected.